sentrilite/sentrilite/README.md

 - Python 3.8+
 - Root privileges (for loading eBPF programs)
 - Kernel with eBPF support (Linux 5.8+ recommended)
 ---

 ## ⚙️ General  Requirements
 Tool			Purpose						How to Install
 bpftool: 		Load eBPF programs and manage maps		sudo apt install bpftool (Ubuntu) python3, pip3		Run the websocket server (ws_server.py)		sudo apt install python3 python3-pip websockets		WebSocket server library			pip3 install websockets libbpf & headers	Required by the kernel loader (trace_events)	Pre-installed on most modern distros (use bundled binary) nginx			Required to view dashboard			sudo apt install nginx
 ---

 ## 🔐 Licensing

-The agent uses a **license.key** file tied to your machine’s MAC address.
+The project is currently using a trial license.key .
-Please request a valid license from Sentrilite support if you don’t have one yet.
+If you don’t have a valid license, please contact Sentrilite Support to request one.

-Add this file to the same directory before launching.
+Once obtained, place the license.key file in the same directory before launching the application.
 ---

 ## 🛠️ Installation Steps